kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/09-react-router.md

 ```

 * We use `Match` to find patterns that match and when they do, send to that Component
+* We added a `div` parent element inside `BrowserRouter` because we will get an error.
+Usually all rendered JSX needs one parent.
+You would think that BrowserRouter is one parent but it does not count as a parent in this particuluar case and you need to add a nested `div`
-* We can set a dynamic URL in the pattern `/store/133434` would match the pattern
+* We can set a dynamic URL in the pattern `/team/133434` would match the pattern
+  - What the heck is `:teamId`?
+    + That is how we create a dynamic route
 * If the pattern doesn't match, we send them to our 404
     - We make the NotFound Component.
 I made it a stateless functional component
     - We use `Miss` and point it to our NotFound Component